Table of Contents

 Travel Restrictions to Japan

-Please make sure to check your email for information sent from the university.
-If a response is required, we kindly ask you to reply as promptly as possible.
+Under the current measures, self-quarantine after arrival may still be required depending on the student’s country/region and vaccination status. iCLA will send the detailed information via email.
+Please make sure to check your email for information sent from the university and if a response is required, we kindly ask you to reply as promptly as possible.

-We sincerely appreciate your patience and understanding as we work to ensure everyone’s travel to Japan is as smooth as possible.
+We sincerely appreciate your understanding as we work to ensure everyone’s travel to Japan is as smooth as possible.

 Prevention against the Spread of COVID-19

-In order to prevent the spread of infection, Yamanashi Prefecture requests the following measures until March 31, 2022, to prevent the spread of infection.
-The period and details of the current request for cooperation may change depending on the forthcoming situation.
+Yamanashi Prefecture requests the following measures to prevent the spread of infection.
+The period and details of the current request for cooperation may change depending on the forthcoming situation: https://www.pref.yamanashi.jp.e.aao.hp.transer.com/koucho/coronavirus/info_coronavirus_emergencymeasures20.html (English)

 In line with Yamanashi prefecture’s requests, the iCLA Administrative Office would like to urge everyone to observe the following measures to minimize the risk of spread of infection and ensure the health and safety of everyone in the community.